fillefrans/pi/README.md

 - flexible
 - scalable
 - provides a communication network between all parts of the namespace
-- only available in HTML5-compatible browsers
+- only available in HTML5 compatible browsers
-- real-time
+- real time
 - namespaced

 The central concepts in pi are : **channel**, **address**, **object** and **type**

-####ADDRESS
+###ADDRESS
 an address is a path in the pi namespace:
 ---
     "pi.user.8739"
     "pi.service.time.tick"
     "pi.app"

-####CHANNEL
+---

+###CHANNEL
+---
-- a channel is a filter that allows separation of traffic to the same address
+-a channel is a filter that allows separation of traffic to the same address

-- a channel and an address are given together in the following style:
+-a channel and an address are given together in the following style:
 ---
     "db|pi.user.8739"
     "zmq:9001|pi.service.myzmqservice"